Christopher T. Gonzalez: Self-revelation and self-acceptance

-Chris addressed these issues by becoming a volunteer counselor for the Gay/Lesbian Switchboard in Indianapolis.
-During those early years, (the 1980s), the hotline was the sole link to teens who were grappling with their sexuality, peer pressure, sexual identity, parents and family issues, etc. Through calls from a mass number of lonely and isolated youth it quickly became apparent to him that support was needed.
-The chilling calls reminded Gonzalez of his own journey and he was unwilling to let the gay and lesbian-identified adolescents remain "stuck in a self-hatred kind of place."
+Through his own struggles, Gonzalez realized the need for young LGBTQ+ individuals to have someone to talk to, which lead to him volunteering as a counselor for the Gay/Lesbian Switchboard in Indianapolis.
+During the early 1980s, the hotline was a link teens who were grappling with their sexuality, peer pressure, sexual identity, parents and family issues, etc. Through his work there, Gonzalez realized the support that LGBTQ+ youth needed, and reminded him of his own journey; he was unwilling to let the gay and lesbian-identified adolescents remain "stuck in a self-hatred kind of place."